 As an individual advances in their career, a time will come when challenges or changes will occur either with the work, or the life of the individual.
 At such time, the individual is faced with two options, one of which will be the best option depending on the situation:

-(i) adjust or adapt to the changes and challenges the career
+- adjust or adapt to the changes and challenges of the career,

-(ii) change career path totally and look for one that is more suited with them at that time
+- change career path totally and look for one that is more suited to them at that time.

 But the big question is how can I know when I need to change or when to change my career?